Michael Avenatti: 'Solid' Evidence Michael Cohen Paid 2 More Women Hush Money Over Sex With Donald Trump

 Watch Avenatti’s interview with Morning Joe in the video below, courtesy of MSNBC.

 Avenatti did not specify when the two women received the alleged payoffs, or whether there is evidence that the “hush money” came directly from, or was reimbursed by Trump.
-If the payments were made anytime in the last two years, they would likely have been required to be revealed on Trump’s annual financial disclosure form, such the form made public on Wednesday by the United States Office of Government Ethics.
+If the payments were made anytime in the last two years, they would likely have been required to be revealed on Trump’s annual financial disclosure form, the form made public on Wednesday by the United States Office of Government Ethics.

 On that form, Trump included a footnote revealing — in indirect terms — that he reimbursed Cohen for the payment to Daniels.

 “In the interest of transparency, while not required to be disclosed as ‘reportable liabilities’ on Part 8, in 2016 expenses were incurred by one of Donald J. Trump’s attorneys, Michael Cohen.
-Mr Cohen sought reimbursement of those expenses and Mr. Trump fully reimbursed Mr. Cohen in 2017.
+Mr. Cohen sought reimbursement of those expenses and Mr. Trump fully reimbursed Mr. Cohen in 2017.
 The category of the value would be $100,001-$250,000 and the interest rate would be zero,” the note read.

 But the note was not enough for OGE Acting Director David Apol, who said that disclosing the payment was indeed a requirement on the form Trump submitted last year.
 For that reason, Apol referred the disclosure to U.S. Deputy Attorney General Rod Rosenstein, telling him that the information “may be relevant to any inquiry you may be pursuing.”